 The trailhead is located right in front of you when you exit the cable car station and is clearly marked with a sign.
 In general, the Lac Blanc trail is well signposted and easy to follow.

 The hike up to Lac Blanc is mostly uphill and should take you around 1 hour and 45 minutes.
 The trail starts out as a gravel road but soon turns into a narrow rocky path.
-It leads you through a picturesque alpine meadow and past the tiny Lac de La Flégère with a backdrop of the magnificent Mont Blanc, the tallest mountain in western Europe.
+It leads you through a picturesque alpine grassland and past the tiny Lac de La Flégère with a backdrop of the magnificent Mont Blanc, the tallest mountain in western Europe.

 Once you arrive at Lac Blanc, take your time to soak up the beauty of this place.
 With its glistening turquoise water and the dramatic scenery around it, it’s easy to see why Lac Blanc is considered one of the best lakes in France.
 If you happen to be here on a day with no wind, you’ll also get to see a beautiful reflection of the mountains on the lake.